saadmankarious/ramRoutes/Assets/Resources/npcs.md

 **Conversation Lines:**
 • "Healing flows through these halls like gentle rain.
 The soul sought mending here when hope grew thin."
 • "Body and spirit intertwine—this center tends to both with equal reverence and ancient wisdom."
-• "Aros dwells where healing happens, where broken things are made whole and weary souls find renewal."(International Students)
+• "Aros dwells where healing happens, where broken things are made whole and weary souls find renewal."

+---

+## 🏃‍♂️ Small Athletic Center
+**NPC:** The Guardian of Strength
+- "Iron and sweat forge more than muscle.
+The soul sought strength here when weakness threatened to consume them."
+- Clue: Fragment of Memory — *"The soul's greatest victories were not on scoreboards, but in the quiet moments of pushing beyond limits."*
+**Conversation Lines:**
+• "These walls have witnessed countless battles—not against others, but against the voice that whispers 'you cannot.'"
+• "The soul trained here with fierce determination, each rep a defiance against their own doubts and fears."
+• "Aros favors places where strength is born, where sweat becomes prayer and effort transforms into triumph."(International Students)

 **NPC:** The Wanderer of Many Tongues